1jour1vin

 About the wine:

-Violets and blackberries, very ripe, juicy and seductive.
-Good structure, pure fruit and long finish.
-Very well balanced, very well made.
-Fruit destemmed.
-Currently being converted to organic farming.
+Violet and blackberry notes, very ripe, juicy, and alluring.
+Good structure, pure fruit, and a long finish.
+Very well-balanced, very well-made.
+Destemmed grapes.
+Currently transitioning to organic farming.

 Guide Hachette des vins